 Risk assessment studies show that nuclear power is the safest of all the electricity generation technologies.
 Nuclear is 10 to 100 times safer than our current coal electricity generation.
 Coal plant safety varies but nuclear power is at least 10 times safer than the safest coal power plant.
-Nuclear power is the only non-hydro, zero emissions technology that has proven able to replace a fossil fuel power station.
+Nuclear power is the only universally deployable, zero emissions technology that has proven able to replace a fossil fuel power station.
 This alone makes it safer than intermittent renewables such as wind and solar.

-New generation III and IV nuclear power stations are even safer than the already incredibly safe current designs.
+Current generation III nuclear power stations are even safer than the already incredibly safe Generation II designs.
 They have passive safety systems, controlled not by human operators but by the unchanging and immutable laws of physics.
 These designs are fail safe.
 They cannot melt down.
 If something goes wrong they simply shut themselves down.
 Not a single human operator need be present in the plant for this to occur.